ilabsweden/pepperchat/README.md

 Finally, we are ready to check out the repository.

 * Check out this repository and open the folder in VS Code
-* Now run ```python init.py``` to set up a default environment.
+* Open a terminal and run ```python init.py``` to set up a default environment.
 Have your OpenAI account key available so that this can be stored with your configuration.

+## Setup for OSX

+NaoQi is old and runs on Python 2.7 while OpenAI requires Python 3.

+1. Open a terminal and verify that ```python2``` refers to Python2.7 and ```python3``` refers to your Python 3.x distribution.
+If any of them are missing, please install through your preferred package manager.

+Now we need a few of dependencies:

+* Install all dependencies for Python 2: ```python2 -m pip install -r .\requirements.py2.txt```
+* Install all dependencies for Python 3: ```python3 -m pip install -r .\requirements.py3.txt```

+We are now ready to check out the repository:

+* Check out this repository and open the folder in VS Code
+* Open a terminal and run ```python init.py``` to set up a default environment.
+Have your OpenAI account key available so that this can be stored with your configuration.

+We will use [VS Code](https://code.visualstudio.com/) to run things, you may also use another environment if you prefer.

+Now we need the Python NaoQi API for communicating with the Pepper robot.

+* Download and extract NaoQi Python SDK for [Nao](https://www.softbankrobotics.com/emea/en/support/nao-6/downloads-softwares) or [Pepper](https://www.softbankrobotics.com/emea/en/support/pepper-naoqi-2-9/downloads-softwares/former-versions?os=45&category=108) matching the version of your robot's software.
+Tested with Pynaoqi 2.8.6.
+* Update your *.zshrc* with the following:
+    * export PYTHONPATH=${PYTHONPATH}:/path/to/python-sdk/lib/python2.7/site-packages
+    * export DYLD_LIBRARY_PATH=${DYLD_LIBRARY_PATH}:/path/to/python-sdk/lib
+    * export QI_SDK_PREFIX=/path/to/python-sdk
+* Start ```python2``` and make sure you can import ```naoqi```.
+OSX will throw a lot of warnings the first time.
+Google for the exact way to approve these.

+I haven't been able to make Choreographe to run on recent versions of OSX, but it's not needed for running this app.

 ## Run
 Make sure you've gone through all steps in the Setup guide above beofre you start.